-- as soon as you are eligible, or as of the first day of any future pay period, as long as you remain eligible, or - after 30 days of employment, if you do not opt out of the Plan you will automatically be enrolled in the Plan.
+- You can enroll or opt out of the employee contribution portion of the Plan as soon as you are eligible, or as of the first day of any future pay period, as long as you remain eligible. - If you do not opt out within 30 days of when the Plan's recordkeeper receives your employment data, you will automatically be enrolled in the employee contribution portion of the Plan.